psrvere/learning-rust/Chapter4/notes.md

 let y = String::from("hello");
 do_something_with_y(y) // y is moved to the function's parameter
-// ys is not valid here
+// y is not valid here
 ```

 Q. So how do I use the value of y without transferring ownership?